Instanton bundles on the flag variety F(0,1,2): Construction of instantons

 \subsection{Alternative proof of the existence of $1$-instantons}

-In this section, using Serre correspondence, we are going to show the existence of stable $1$-instanton bundles with trivial splitting type on the general line from both families.
-The proof will be very similar to the one given on \cite{Fa2}.
+In this subsection, using Serre correspondence, we are going to show the existence of stable $1$-instanton bundles with trivial splitting type on the general line from both families.
+The proof will be similar to the one given on \cite{Fa2}.

 \begin{theorem} Let $F$ be the flag variety.
 Then there exists a family of dimension $5$ of stable $1$-instantons $\sE$ on $F$.
 Moreover, they have trivial splitting type on the generic conic and line (from both families).
-Indeed, $\sE(1)$ are Ulrich bundles on $F$. \end{theorem} \begin{proof} Let us consider $S$ a hyperplane section of $F$. $S$ is a del Pezzo surface of degree $6$ embedded by the anticanonical line bundle $H_{F_{\mid S}}:=-K_{S}$.
+Indeed, $\sE(1,1)$ are Ulrich bundles on $F$. \end{theorem} \begin{proof} Let us consider $S$ a hyperplane section of $F$. $S$ is a del Pezzo surface of degree $6$ embedded by the anticanonical line bundle $H_{F_{\mid S}}:=-K_{S}$.
 Therefore, $S$ can be seen as the blow-up at three generic points of $\pp^ 2$.
 Using standard terminology, $-K_S=3h-e_1-e_2-e_3$ where $l$ denotes the pullback of the class of a line in $\pp^2$ and $e_i$ are the exceptional divisors.
 Let us consider a general curve $C$ of class $3l-e_1$.
 It is a smooth elliptic curve of degree $8$. using the short exact sequence that relates the normal bundles:

 we obtain

 By easy Riemann-Roch computations, we obtain $\hh^0(\sN_{C,F})=16$ and $\hh^1(\sN_{C,F})=0$.
 Deformations theory tells us that the Hilbert scheme $Hilb^{8t}(F)$ of curves on $F$ with Hilbert polynomial $p(t):=8t$ is smooth of dimension $16$ at the point $[C]$.